 Each year, the UICHR awards funding to students who have secured a summer internship with a local, national or international non-governmental organization or governmental agency engaged in human rights related advocacy, research or education.
 Program funds cover travel and living expenses associated with the internship.
 These funds are provided by the Stanley-University of Iowa Foundation Support Organization.

 We encourage students to reach out to UICHR staff to explore the eligibility of their internships and receive help in creating a strong application.
+Education and student support specialist, Jo Butterfield, will conduct an application workshop on Monday, February 24th at 3:00 pm (603 Jefferson Building).

 Individuals who wish to be considered for funding for periods other than the summer should also contact the UI Center for Human Rights at firstname.lastname@example.org.
 Exceptions may be made in extenuating circumstances and permitting the student’s ability to fulfill the reporting requirements.
 The Cmiel program emphasizes the value of experiential learning for students and future professionals.
 As other funding sources exist for graduate and doctoral research, the Cmiel program is not intended to fund research for a thesis or dissertation.
 Current UI undergraduate, graduate, and professional students who will remain enrolled in a degree program at the UI the semester following their internship are eligible to apply.